clusterlink-net/clusterlink/CONTRIBUTING.md

 ### The Life of Pi (oops!
 The Life of a PR)

+#### Start on a Work Item

-1. Start on a [unit of work](#scope-of-a-pr) by updating from upstream and then creating a branch off of it.
+Start on a [unit of work](#scope-of-a-pr) by updating from upstream and then creating a branch off of it.
 Please use a descriptive name (e.g., `fix-issue-17` or `lb-policy-support`).
 Please do **not** create dependent branches and always branch from an up-to-date `upstream/main`.

+#### Create a PR

-1. You can create a draft or WIP pull request at any time.
+You can create a draft or WIP pull request at any time.
 You may also mark the PR as not ready by assigning the label `do-not-merge/wip` to it.
  Reviewers will ignore it mostly unless you mention someone and ask for help.
- Feel free to open one and use the pull request to see if the CI passes.
+ Feel free to open a draft PR just to see if the CI passes.
  Once you are ready for a review, remove the WIP or click "Ready for Review" and leave a comment that it's ready for review.
  Give the PR a descriptive title, that would be appropriate as a commit message once